B0-B/markov/README.md

 <br>

 ## sequence completion
+We want to have a look at general sequences which is straight forward by and we want to have a closer look into the ```next``` function.
 Consider a winning/loosing streak of a sports team
 ```python
 priorGames = ['win', 'defeat', 'defeat', 'win', 'defeat', 'win', 'defeat', 'win', 'win']